Tags

 in a list of identifiers either through a space-separated list directly after

-the tag itself, or through the id
+the tag itself, or through the id field of an attribute list.

 Consider the following file: